stanislawbartkowski/MyBench/README.md

 <br>
 The basic customization:<br>
  * *TESTLIST* List of tests to be executed. *TESTLIST* variable in *test.rc* can be used as a reference, it contains a list of all tests implemented so far. *TESTLIST* in *custom.rc* is the list of tests to be executed in the current run.
 If the variable in *custom.rc* is entirely commented out, all tests are executed.
  * *BENCHSIZE* Size of the test.
-Possible values: *tiny,small,large,huge,gigantic,bigdata*
+Possible values: *tiny,small,large,huge,gigantic,bigdata*.
+Start with *tiny* and being sure that *MyBench* is running climb up the ladder.

 **HBase Phoenix**<br>
 * ZOOKEEPER variable: set ZOOKEEPER variable having the hostname of Zookeeper cluster.
 It is necessary to run Phoenix command line tool